jericodaag/jericodaag/README.md

 <div align="center">

-# Hi there!
+# Hi!
 I'm Jerico Daag 👋

 I'm a Frontend Developer who thrives on discipline, not shortcuts.
 Inspired by Rock Lee's relentless work ethic and Nanami's structured mindset, I believe success is built through focus, consistency, and continuous growth.
 No gimmicks—just clean code, steady progress, and a deep commitment to learning.